sekharp/rise-js-tech-challenge/README.md

 # Rise Developer Challenge - Knowledge Check Block

-I implemented the `knowledge-check-blocks` interactive block.
+I implemented the `knowledge-check-blocks` interactive block, from the [Rise Developer Challenge Instructions](https://github.com/sekharp/rise-js-tech-challenge).
 The REST API persists the block's UI state via a PUT endpoint with a few additional database field changes.
 This is a React app that is mobile responsive and accommodates a wide-variety of end users and devices.

 With more time, I would've focused on testing this application and accessibility to open this training tool up to a wider userbase.